â–¡ Christie has written a book! Send us your email to be notified when it comes out! â–¡

 |

 Fleabane - Erigeron Philadelphicus.
-A ragtag looking flower long used to keep fleas and flies away, this common wildflower grows on road sides and disturbed areas.
+Also know as Aster, a ragtag looking flower long used to keep fleas and flies away, this common wildflower grows on roadsides and disturbed areas.
+It has thin needle shaped petals ranging from light to dark purple, and perfectly circle yellow centers.

 |